wareya/warHUD-TF/readme.txt

 Not included.
 You'll have to add any HUD crosshairs you want yourself.
 There are many guides for doing so, so don't worry.
 It's very easy.

+Copying:

+You can use and distribute WarHUD under the same conditions as Valve gives to owners of TF2 over TF2's original HUD files.
+Basically, if you can do it with the vanilla HUD, you can do it with WarHUD.
+This does not include external resources, such as the fonts.
+Those have separate licenses.

 About:

 http://teamfortress.tv/forum/thread/4426-warhud